 • Our goal may well be to turn a "real argument" into a symbolic one.
-This allows us to test whether the argument is sound (that is, that the conclusion follows from the hypotheses).
+This allows us to test whether the argument is sound (that is, that the conclusion follows from the hypotheses), without being distracted by the verbiage.

 Exercise #47, p.
 38: If the ad is successful, then the sales volume will go up.
 Either the ad is successful or the store will close.
 The sales volume will not go up.
 Therefore the store will close.
 (A, S, C)